Preparing 4G routers

 - their router has a monthly data cap

 - they should only use the data connection for education and social care services

-- They can reduce the amount of data they use by choosing ‘Standard Definition' SD when watching videos online or making video calls.
+- they can reduce the amount of data they use by choosing ‘Standard Definition’ (SD) when watching videos online or making video calls

 The device will connect to the mobile network with the strongest signal available.
 Regardless of which network it uses, all traffic will pass through a private, secure connection to a filtered service.
-This filtering system blocks a range of categories of content and limits searching to the ‘Safe Search’ supported by popular search engines.
+This filtering system blocks a range of content categories and limits searching to the ‘Safe Search’ supported by popular search engines.
 This filtering should not prevent legitimate use of the devices.
-If a child is able to access illegal or inappropriate content that should be filtered out, you should report this through the 4G wireless router support portal.
+If a child is able to access inappropriate content, you should report this through the Support Portal.

 Parents and guardians of the young people making use of these devices should be mindful of advice on supervising internet use by children.
 You may wish to send the following information to families when distributing 4G wireless routers: